sshahram/role-playing-game/README.md

 You can use the following methods to test the application:
 * Enter command "npm run test" in your terminal.
 This command will run the tests written for this application.
-* Run command "node index" multiple time in your terminal.
-Each time include or exclude some sections and checkout the results.
+* Run command "node app.js" in your terminal and play multiple times using different approaches.

 ## Screenshots